ramon-rocha/MonoDevelop.CobraBinding/README.md

 * Compilation and Execution

-* Debugging
+* Interactive Debugging

+* Limited Code Completion

 Compiling and Installing
 ========================
-This addin is primarily developed on Ubuntu 12.04 LTS using MonoDevelop 3.0 from this PPA:
+This addin is primarily developed on Ubuntu 12.10.
+If you are still using MonoDevelop 2.8 on Ubuntu 12.04 LTS, you can upgrade to MonoDevelop 3.0 with this PPA:

 https://launchpad.net/~keks9n/+archive/monodevelop-latest

-However, it will work on OS X using Mono or on Windows using either the .NET Framework or Mono.
+The addin will also work on OS X using Mono or on Windows using either the .NET Framework or Mono.
 An installation program is provided for convenience.
 Just execute...